wballard/starphleet/index.md

 As `/var/data/` is persistent across autodeploys, care must be taken to ensure the ship's storage does not become full.
 Also, note that `/var/data/` is a shared **local** fileystem across [Linux containers](https://linuxcontainers.org/) on the same ship.
 It does not provide a shared filesystem between ships in a phleet.

+#### overlay/
+This is a directory full of any files you see fit.
+Whenever the headquarters is updated, these files are recursively copied, as root from the the headquarters to `/` on your ship, such that a file at `<headquarters/overlay/hi_mom` ends up at `/hi_mom` on your running ship.

 #### shipscripts/
 A directory containing scripts, which will run on individual ships when: